-The easiest way is to allocate a RAG status to the whole project, but on larger projects or in complex portfolios you might want to break it down and apply a RAG status to each element such as budget, scope, resourcing or timescale.
+The easiest way is to allocate a RAG status to the whole project, but on larger projects or in complex portfolios you might want to break it down and apply a RAG status to each element such as budget, scope, resourcing, or timescale.
 These can then be aggregated up to give you a project-level status.

-It’s actually quite easy to work out the RAG status of your project.
+It’s quite easy to work out the RAG status of your project.
 Once your definitions are set, all you have to do is follow them.

 Experienced project managers will also have a ‘gut feel’ for how things are going.
 Sometimes you just know that your project is going sideways and someone outside your immediate project team needs to know about it.

 Sometimes you might see the acronym BRAG.
 The 'B' stands for Blue.
-Blue represents a project (or task within a project) that is completed.

-Of course, some project sponsors are totally engaged and will work all this out for themselves, but generally "raising awareness" isn’t enough: you need some action taking otherwise you can’t keep the project moving forward.
+Of course, some project sponsors are engaged and will work all this out for themselves, but generally "raising awareness" isn’t enough: you need some action taking otherwise you can’t keep the project moving forward.

 There’s another, smaller, concern and that’s the fact that RAG doesn’t translate particularly well to Agile environments.
 You can use RAG if it suits you for project monitoring and control.
 If it doesn’t, don’t use it as Agile methods have plenty of other ways to ensure project status is monitored accurately day by day, like standups and burn-down charts.